-The eCommerce industry is growing at breakneck speed, with eCommerce retail sales amounting to 14% of global retail sales in 2019.
+The eCommerce industry is growing at a breakneck speed, with eCommerce retail sales amounting to 14% of global retail sales in 2019.
 Let’s now discuss eCommerce trends 2020.

 This number is expected to grow phenomenally in the ’20s.
 Especially with online shopping gaining momentum in the vast Asian market, and the Covid-19 pandemic shifting consumer behavior in the favor of eCommerce.